guduru-hemanth-teja/OIBSIP/task3-temperature-converter/README.md

   - Celsius to Fahrenheit and Kelvin
   - Fahrenheit to Celsius and Kelvin
   - Kelvin to Celsius and Fahrenheit
-- Input validation for correct values
+- Input validation for accurate results
-- Instant result display
+- Instant result display in styled result box
-- Dark and Light mode toggle
+- Dark and Light mode switching
 - Enter key support for quick conversion

 Technologies Used

 - HTML5
-- CSS3 (Glass UI, Responsive Design)
+- CSS3 (Responsive Design, Glass UI, 3D Buttons)
-- JavaScript (DOM Manipulation and Logic)
+- JavaScript (DOM Manipulation, Logic)

 Result

-The application successfully converts temperature values and displays accurate results in a clean and interactive interface.
+The application successfully performs temperature conversions and displays accurate results in a clean, interactive, and user-friendly interface.

 Live Demo